rvigneswar/InterviewQuestions/Python_questions.md

 ```
 **Question: 2**

-You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i​​​​​​​​​​​th​​​​ customer has in the j​​​​​​​​​​​th​​​​ bank.
+Given an m x n integer grid accounts where accounts[i][j] is the amount of money the ith customer has in the jth bank.
 Return the wealth that the richest customer has.
 A customer's wealth is the amount of money they have in all their bank accounts.
 The richest customer is the customer that has the maximum wealth.
 ```
 Example 1: